Monodromy of the Gauss-Manin connection for deformation by group cocycles: theta -deformation

 Elliott, Natsume, and Nest~\cite{MR945014} showed that there is a canonical map

 which induces an isomorphism between $\HP^{*+1}(\smooth{A})$ and $\HP^*(\smooth{A} \rtimes_\alpha \R)$, which is compatible with the Connes--Thom isomorphism in the $K$-theory.

-In~\cite{MR2738561}, we proved, at least for the case of torus action, the statement of Theorem~\ref{thm:theta-deform-inv-cocycle-deform} from the Elliott--Natsume--Nest isomorphism.
-In fact we can reverse the order and show that this map (for $\alpha$-invariant cyclic cocycles) is compatible with the Connes--Thom isomorphism from Theorem~\ref{thm:theta-deform-inv-cocycle-deform}.
+In~\cite{MR2738561}, we deduced, at least for the case of torus action, the statement of Theorem~\ref{thm:theta-deform-inv-cocycle-deform} from the Elliott--Natsume--Nest isomorphism.
+In fact we can reverse the direction and show that this map (for $\alpha$-invariant cyclic cocycles) is compatible with the Connes--Thom isomorphism from Theorem~\ref{thm:theta-deform-inv-cocycle-deform}.

 Let $\alpha^s$ be the rescaled action $\alpha^s_t = \alpha_{s t}$.
 In the pre-C$^*$-algebraic setting, the evaluation maps

 for $s \in I$ induce the Connes--Thom isomorphism of the C$^*$-algebraic completions